Greek ATEbank chief admits sending savings abroad

 “The account’s movements prove that the (money) was transferred in installments and the purpose of the transaction was to acquire an asset abroad,” the banker told the paper.

-Pantalakis stepped down from ATEbank after its healthy assets were taken over by Piraeus Bank (BOPr.AT), the country’s fourth-largest lender, last month in a move that sparked expectations of further consolidation in the struggling sector.
+Pantalakis stepped down from ATEbank after its healthy assets were taken over by Piraeus Bank, the country’s fourth-largest lender, last month in a move that sparked expectations of further consolidation in the struggling sector.

 Greece’s central bank chief George Provopoulos has defended the government’s decision to transfer ATEbank’s healthy assets to Piraeus as the best solution on the table to avoid job losses and safeguard stability in the banking sector.

-On Friday, he told the parliamentary briefing that recapitalizing a non-viable bank was not an option under Greece’s EU/IMF bailout package and that the lender’s collapse had to be avoided.
+On Friday, he told the parliamentary briefing that recapitalising a non-viable bank was not an option under Greece’s EU/IMF bailout package and that the lender’s collapse had to be avoided.